osama/osama/README.md

 team at [Wattpad](http://company.wattpad.com/).
 I am primarily interested in **backend and Machine Learning systems** but have also worked extensively on Android and iOS apps in the past.

+I'm fascinated by large-scale, high-impact products and have helped build systems that see tens of thousands of requests per second as well as apps that have 100M+ installs.

-Outside of work, I'm interested in following and contributing to ML and NLP research, particularly in the area of unsupervised machine translation (i.e. translation without paired samples).
+Outside of work, I'm interested in following and contributing to AI research.
+My areas of interest primarily include Machine Learning, Natural Language Processing, Recommender Systems, and Search.
 I also play a lot of video games <img src="https://image.flaticon.com/icons/svg/686/686589.svg" width="12"/>.

 #### Catch me on